 ADHD is mainly thought of as a disorder that affects children, but symptoms can last into adulthood for a third to half of those diagnosed.
 In adults, ADHD has similar symptoms as when it is seen in children: impulsive behavior, difficulty maintaining focus, being easily distracted, or a tendency to fidget.
 These symptoms can cause problems in a patient's careers and relationships.
 Additionally, adults with ADHD are at increased risk for substance abuse.
 Medications can be an important part of treatment for adults, as well as stress reduction techniques and organization skills training.
 Specialized ADHD coaches can help adults with ADHD manage their symptoms and succeed in all areas of their life.

 Dr. Anita Pinto, MD, FAAP graduated from Krishna Institute of Medical Sciences University.
 She completed residency at University of Illinois at Chicago Affiliated Hospitals.
-She is certified by the Board Certification: Pediatrics and has a state license in California.
+She is certified by the Pediatrics and has a state license in California.

 Medical School: Krishna Institute of Medical Sciences University